 Many activities in the University are unambiguously open to members of the general public.
 These are often listed on the University's Public Events Calendar, on departmental websites, on the University's main website, and in the Princeton University Bulletin, and most are an integral part of the University’s function as an educational institution.
 Examples are: public lectures, open houses (at Peyton Hall, FitzRandolph Observatory, Firestone Library, etc.); conducted tours of the art museum, the chapel, and other buildings; athletic events; concerts and plays at McCarter Theatre and Alexander Hall; public skating at Baker Rink; and chapel services.

 The University makes its grounds, waters, walkways, and roads generally available to the public, while reserving the right to regulate or prohibit their use.
 Such regulations may be called for when unrestricted use of these facilities could impede the University’s educational mission, could be dangerous to the public, could become a nuisance to the community, or could place the University in a position of substantial liability.
-The University may therefore be compelled to place what it considers to be reasonable limits on the use of selected areas, such as Lake Carnegie, the Woodrow Wilson School’s reflecting pool, and the front campus.
+The University may therefore be compelled to place what it considers to be reasonable limits on the use of selected areas, such as Lake Carnegie, the Princeton School of Public and International Affairs's reflecting pool, and the front campus.

 Many University facilities are available to members of the general public on a limited basis, sometimes involving a charge, for activities with official University sponsorship where it is specifically determined that access by the general public is in the best interest of the University.
 Examples include: the programs of the Student Volunteers Council; authorized participation in certain academic programs; specified programs of the Department of Athletics (outdoor tennis, squash privileges); Firestone Library privileges; the Program in Continuing Education; and the Program in Teacher Preparation.

 Organizations wishing to rent University facilities should apply to Conference and Event Services.